-In particular, we make use of artificial intelligence (AI) in network operation and multi-access edge computing (MEC), to improve the user experience of these emerging services.
+In particular, we focus on applied AI, and its trustworthiness and ethics, in networking, Internet of Things and edge intelligence, to improve user experience.
 Intelligence, Efficiency, and Trust (IET) are the three key objectives of our research.
 Our main research interests include:

-- Intelligent Resource Allocation, Scheduling and Optimisation: Self-Driving Networks, Zero-Touch Networks, Network Slicing and Softwarisation, Software Defined Networking (SDN), Network Functions Virtualisation (NFV), clean-slate post-IP network technologies (e.g., Information Centric Networking), Cloud Computing, Edge Computing, 5G and beyond 5G, Wireless Networks, Green Networking.
+- Networking: Self-Driving Networks, Zero-Touch Networks, Autonomous Networks, Network Slicing and Softwarization, Software Defined Networking (SDN), Network Functions Virtualisation (NFV), clean-slate post-IP network technologies (e.g., Information Centric Networking), 5G and beyond 5G, Wireless Networks, Green Networking.

-- Online and Robust Anomaly Detection and its applications in various systems and fields.
+- Anomaly Detection and its applications in various systems and fields.

-- Network Security, Privacy and Safety: Privacy Preserving, Accountability, Blockchain, Responsible Intelligent Networks
+- Privacy and Trust: Privacy Preserving, Accountability, Blockchain

 The methodologies we usually used to carry out our research include:

 - Stochastic Combinatorial Optimisation